Real Madrid beats Galatasaray 1-0 in Champions League

-ISTANBUL (AP) — Real Madrid took a big step toward salvaging its Champions League campaign Wednesday with a 1-0 win over Galatasaray.
+ISTANBUL (AP) — Real Madrid took a big step toward salvaging its Champions League campaign on Tuesday with a 1-0 win over Galatasaray.

 Eden Hazard set up Toni Kroos for the winning goal in the 18th minute, but Madrid struggled to impose its authority on the Turkish hosts for long periods of the game.

+“When you don’t score the second goal to put the game away, you end up suffering until the end, and that’s what happened,” Real Madrid coach Zinedine Zidane said.

-After earning one point from its first two Champions League games, the win lifts Madrid into second place in Group A behind Paris Saint-Germain and two points clear of third-placed Club Brugge.
+After earning only one point from its first two Champions League games, the win lifts Madrid into second place in Group A, five points behind Paris Saint-Germain and two points clear of third-place Club Brugge.

 PSG beat Brugge 5-0 away in the other group game Tuesday.

-Note: (This story has been corrected to show Tuesday not Wednesday in the first paragraph.)